commonhaus/foundation/FAQ.md

 they're not mandatory.

 All projects at the ASF must be licensed under a version of the Apache Software License (ASL).
-At the CF, we provide projects a choice of several OSI approved licenses for their project.
+At the CF, a wider choice of OSI approved licenses is welcome.

 ## Why not the Eclipse Foundation?